JorgePe/matrix_6x6/README.md

 ```
 showchar(matrix, 'A', (Color.WHITE, Color.BLACK) )
 ```
-this will show 'A' with white ink (ON) pixels over black paper (OFF)
+this will show an 'A' with white ink (ON) pixels over black paper (OFF)

 To display a string:
 ```